-Under the PIE tax legislation, the Scheme will calculate and pay tax on the net income it allocates to investors using a PIR of 0%, 10.5%, 17.5% or 28%.
+Under the PIE tax legislation, the Scheme will calculate and pay tax on the net income it allocates to investors using the relevant PIR.

 At the date of this document, if you are an individual investor and a New Zealand tax resident, you will have a PIR of 10.5%, 17.5% or 28%.